Celebrating Eleven Years Online...!

 Example FPP: Fixed Pitch Propeller Equipment

 A comparable stern gear "assembly" is offered by Vetus and includes shaft, bearing, stuffing box, and shaft tube.
-I don't have a current price from Vetus for this, but we might be able to assemble the pieces one by one, again assuming a 60mm shaft and 3 blade 660mm prop (around 26 inches), and taking the retail prices:
+Although that would be a fairly good "like for like" comparison, I don't have a price from Vetus for that equipment.
+However we can instead assemble the pieces one by one, again assuming a 60mm shaft and 3 blade 660mm prop (around 26 inches), and taking the retail prices (actual researched prices as of 2001):

 From the above, the tail shaft "assembly" amounts to a total of around USD $5,500, and the Twin Disc MG-5050 Gear comes to around USD $3,213.
 This gives the following total: